AyoubCoding21/NoiseBench/README.md

 Then a fire noise (kinda like the Sun surface) is generated using 4 different noise types : cellular, simplex (normal and gradient), and classic Perlin noise then processed and added to fire color and then pushed to ```gl_FragColor```.

+For FPS measuring, they measure the FPS like in ElectroBench, but they calculate sampling rate also (in MSamples/s).
+And they output it to the title and the console.

 # Installation

 *For version 0.1*: